nais/doc/addons/naisjobs.md

               subPath: ca-bundle.jks
 ```

-The files from step 1 found in `subPath` are mounted to the path specified in `path` for the container of your application.
+The files from step 1 found in `subPath` are mounted to the path specified in `mountPath` for the container of your application.

 The example covers the common locations for these bundles for most systems.